-The BA (Hons) Professional Practice (BAPP), approved in 2009, with pathways of Early Years, Education and Children's Services provides a progression route for students following the Foundation Degree as well as the BSc (Hons) Child and Adolescent Mental Health Top-Up, approved in 2015, provide routes for students following the Foundation Degree.
-Students successfully completing the Foundation Degree are eligible to apply for a place on either course.
-Students will be notified of the appropriate time to apply for either course, the application will be made via students' SOLE pages.
-It is the intention to provide a specific Top-Up Degree for this Foundation Degree, though this has not yet been validated there has been an agreement to validate this to be ready for graduates of this Foundation Degree.
+The BA (Hons) Advancing Practice (BAPP), approved in 2021, with pathways of Learning and Education, Inclusive Education, Early Years Professional, and Mental Health and Wellbeing of Children and Young People) provides a progression route for students following the Foundation Degree.
+Students successfully completing the Foundation Degree are eligible to apply for a place this course.
+Students will be notified of the appropriate time to apply, the application will be made via students' SOLE pages.